djmitche/comprehensive-rust/src/concurrency/async/runtimes.md

   playground.
 The playground also does not permit any I/O, so most interesting async things can't run in the playground.

-* Futures are "inert" in that they do not do anything (not even start an I/O operation) unless there is an executor polling them.
-This differs from JS Promises, for example, which will run to completion even if they are never used.

 </details>